 What's the Difference Between Interlaced and Progressive Scan

 You must have noticed that a video resolution is followed by a letter "i" or "p", such as 1080i and 1080p.
 What do the letters mean?
-Actually, i stands for interlaced scan while p is short for progressive scan.
+Actually, "i" stands for interlaced scan while "p" is short for progressive scan.
 They are two different kinds of scanning types.
 What is interlaced scanning?
 What is progressive scanning?
-What’s the difference between interlaced scanning and progressive scanning?
+What’s the difference between interlaced scan and progressive scan?
 Here we'll explain them and compare them.

 Table of Contents

 Part 1.
 Interlaced Scan vs Progressive Scan: Definition

 Interlaced Scan is an old technology.
 In interlaced scan, every frame in a video is divided into a number of horizontal scan lines.
 For example, every frame in 1080i video will be divided into 1080 horizontal scan lines.
 Then, it will split those lines into groups of odd lines and even lines.
 A complete frame is displayed in two times.
 Typically, it paints the odd lines (1, 3, 5…) first and after 1/60 of a second paints the even lines (2, 4, 6…).
 So this is interlaced scan.
 It is used to help display traditional analog TV broadcasts on a TV screen.
 Two main interlaced systems are NTSC and PAL.

 In contrast to interlaced scan, progressive scan (aka. non-interlaced scan) draws all the lines of each frame in sequence (1, 2, 3…).
 This is a more modern display technology.
 It is used for scanning and storing film-based material on DVDs, most CTR computer monitors, all LCD computer monitors, most HDTVs, and 4K TV.

 Part 2.
 Interlaced Scan vs Progressive Scan: Difference